 On 21st March 1700 the ‘London Gazette’ carried the following advertisement:

 “Several persons of quality having for the encouragement of musick advanced 200 guineas to be distributed in 4 prices, the first of 100, the second of 50, and the third of 30, and the fourth of 20 guineas to each master as shall be judged to compose the best.
 This is therefore to give notice that those who intend to put in for the prizes are to repair to Jacob Tonson at Grays Inn-gate before Easter next day, where they be further informed.”

-The principal person behind this venture was Lord Halifax who raised the 200 Guineas to be given away as prizes for the best musical settings of the masque ‘The Judgement of Paris’ by William Congreve.
+The principal person behind this venture was Charles Montagu, 1st Earl of Halifax (1661-1715) who raised the 200 Guineas to be given away as prizes for the best musical settings of the masque ‘The Judgement of Paris’ by William Congreve.